 One of the best things about safari is the impact your trip will have for generations beyond the memories to share or pass on: protecting wildlife and conserving the land these animals call home while employing people in rural communities and educating children across Africa.
 Without travel, without tourism, without safari, it becomes even harder to protect them.

-We want to provide you with information on how and why you can book a safari for late 2020 or 2021 and beyond.
+We want to provide you with information on how and why you can book a safari for 2021 and beyond.
 Your safety is always our main concern and we want to ensure you have full peace of mind before you decide to book.

-It's never too early to connect with our award-winning specialists; in fact 3 of our Africa Safari Experts were just named Top Travel Specialists by Condé Nast Traveler – more than any safari company in the world.
+It's never too early to connect with our award-winning specialists; in fact three of our Africa Safari Experts were named Top Travel Specialists by Condé Nast Traveler in 2020 – more than any safari company in the world.

 Reasons to Go

 With many travellers deferring their 2020 trips into 2021, availability is becoming tight.
-If you were thinking of a safari next year, now is the time to start exploring if you want to secure our best-recommended accommodations.
+If you were thinking of a safari this year, now is the time to start exploring if you want to secure our best-recommended accommodations.

 Given the travel restrictions and commitment to self-quarantining, our hotel, lodge and camp partners are offering unprecedented flexibility.
-You are generally able to defer your trip up to 1 year from your travel date without penalty.
+You are generally able to defer your trip up to one year from your travel date without penalty.
 Speak to our experts for the details around each option you are considering.

-Many of our partners are offering specials for those willing to travel as early as late 2020, but still offering the safety of deferral (note: you may have to pay a rate increase for 2021).
+Many of our partners are offering specials for those willing to travel, but still offering the safety of deferral (note: you may have to pay a rate increase for 2021).
 In addition, the US Dollar continues to deliver great value, particularly in South Africa.